-The Scheme's benefit options remained largely unchanged during the 2020 year, except for the Ntsika option that was restructured to allow for better affordability amongst members.
+The Scheme's benefit options remained largely unchanged during the 2021 year, except some enhancements made to the Ntsika option in line with the needs indicated by our members for additional maternity care and appliance benefits.

 The Scheme's Comprehensive option provides complete peace of mind benefits at competitive rates.
 Contributions are linked to the income levels of members which allows for better cross subsidization of continuation members who retire on the option.
 The day to day component of cover is funded largely by a Medical Savings Account (MSA) accumulating at 25% of contributions.
 Savings not used are carried forward to the next benefit year.
-Comprehensive is by far the option of choice for WCMAS members and contributes 69% (2019: 69%) of the Scheme's total membership.
+Comprehensive is by far the option of choice for WCMAS members and contributes 71% (2020: 69%) of the Scheme's total membership.